All Episodes

 They will say that since he didn't recuse himself right away, he should resign.

-The frauds that they are, people trying to undercut the result of an American election and to a and they're who they are doing a grave disservice to the American people, who I think day after day are becoming more disenchanted with the Democrats and completely outraged at the press.
+This is why it's important for the administration to defend their people, to stand up for them, and to call out people like Schumer and Pelosi as frauds, the frauds that they are, people trying to undercut the results of an American election, and they are doing a grave disservice to the American people, who I think day after day are becoming more disenchanted with the Democrats and completely outraged at the press.

-Are you as shocked as I am as how Republicans just eat their own?
+Are you as shocked as I am as how Republicans just eat their owner?

 I'm appalled at the way Republicans have not stood up to defend him.